 How can we use this training to support our unit’s program in a troop setting?

 Encourage your Scouts to attend the troop’s TLT whenever it is offered.
 As a troop leader, continue coaching and mentoring, using the tools of SSC and EDGE(TM) to hone the Scout’s leadership abilities.
-As a parent, it is vital that you understand the role your son plays in running an effective youth-led troop as well as his desire to empower the rest of his team so that they may have a shared success.
+As a parent, it is vital that you understand the role your son plays in running an effective youth-led troop as well as his or her desire to empower the rest of his or her team so that they may have a shared success.

 What Is National Youth Leadership Training (NYLT)?